-Kawānanakoa, ‘last Hawaiian princess,’ dies at 96
+Kawānanakoa, ‘last Hawaiian princess’ dies at 96

 The uproar led to her ouster as president of Friends of ʻIolani Palace, a position she held for more than 25 years.

-The battle over control of her trust began when a judge approved Wright as a trustee after she suffered a stroke.
-She claimed she wasn’t impaired, fired Wright and married Veronica Gail Worth, her partner of 20 years.
+The battle over control of her trust began when a judge approved her lawyer Wright as a trustee after she suffered a stroke.
+She claimed she wasn’t impaired, fired Wright as her lawyer and married Veronica Gail Worth, her partner of 20 years.

-Court filings in the case alleged the wife physically abused Kawānanakoa.
-Attorneys for the couple disputed the claims.

-In 2018, Kawānanakoa attempted to amend her trust to ensure that her wife would receive $40 million and all her personal property, according to court records.
+In 2018, Kawānanakoa attempted to amend her trust ensure that her wife would receive $40 million and all her personal property, according to court records.

 In 2020, a judge ruled that Kawānanakoa was unable to manage her property and business affairs because she was impaired.

-For hearings in the case, her wife would drive them to a handicapped stall near the back entrance of a downtown Honolulu courthouse in a black Rolls-Royce.
+For hearings in the case, her wife would drive them to a handicapped stall near the back entrance of a downtown Honolulu courthouse in a black Rolls Royce.

 “My wife?
 Oh, wifey,” she said in a video interview her publicist released in 2019 to respond to allegations raised in the court case, including how her wife was treating her.
 “If it wasn’t for Gail, I wouldn’t be as normal as you see me now,” she said in the video showing her coiffed hair, made-up face and red manicure.